ff-derEchte/GarbageLang/README.md

 ### Scoped-Expression:

-Expressions that are wrapped in **{** and **}** will be passed around a tokens at runtime which means that it can be used for callbacks ar runtime etc.
+Expressions that are wrapped in **{** and **}** will be passed around tokens at runtime which means that it can be used for callbacks at runtime etc.
 ```garbageLang
 Vars.scope({
     IO.print('Hello')
 })
 ```
-Now let's execute the scope via a std library function
+Now let's execute the scope via an std library function
 ```garbageLang
 Runtime.executeScope(Vars.scope)
 ```